 Gold Dental Filling

 This type of dental filling is very durable and can last for more than 15 years.
-It is considered the best filling material as it doesn’t corrode and can withstand chewing pressure.
+It is considered highly recommended filling material as it doesn’t corrode and can withstand chewing pressure.
 A gold dental filling is also more attractive and more preferred than the silver filling.
 However, it is more expensive than other filling materials and requires more dental visits.

 Silver Dental Filling